- Trevor Bramwell, ICT Project Manager, Viridor Waste Management

 Onsite workshops offer an easy way to accelerate your project.
 If you are unable to do the project yourself, and a Guided Implementation isn't enough, we offer low-cost onsite delivery of our project workshops.
 We take you through every phase of your project and ensure that you have a roadmap in place to complete your project successfully.

-- Perform an in-depth time-tracking audit in order to gain insight into how time is spent on project versus non-project work in order to calculate realized capacity.
+- Perform an in-depth time-tracking audit and gain insight into how time is spent on project versus non-project work to calculate realized capacity.

 Key Benefits Achieved

-- Construct a resource management strategy that aligns with the new reality.
+- Construct a resource management strategy that aligns with your team’s process maturity levels.

 Key Benefits Achieved